Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 On the other hand, you can travel to the U.S. Consulate or Embassy in your home country and participate in a one-on-one interview with an immigration officer if you choose to use consular processing.
 This usually costs less (ignoring any travel fees) and can take less time, so you and your attorney can decide which route is best for you.
 In either case, you will be issued your green card after your status is approved.

 As an investor, you likely know that failing to protecting your investment can result in devastating losses in both time and money.
 Hiring an immigration attorney with extensive experience in E-2 visas is essential to making sure that no simple mistakes keep you from building your dream in the U.S.

-To get in touch with our immigration attorneys, you can fill out this contact form and schedule your consultation today.
+To get in touch with a VisaNation Law Group immigration attorney, you can fill out this contact form and schedule your consultation today.